microsoft/TypeScript-wiki/Modules.md

 We specify which objects are visible outside the module by using the _export_ keyword on a top-level declaration, similarly to how _export_ defined the public surface area of an internal module.

 To compile, we must specify a module target on the command line.
-For node.js, use _--target commonjs_; for require.js, use _--target amd_.
+For node.js, use _--module commonjs_; for require.js, use _--module amd_.
 For example:
 {{
 tsc --module commonjs Test.ts
 }}